The . is a fun and versatile and a great way for kids to start learning about various styles of , including classical, pop and

-This post will take you through the essential things to know before buying a , including the best books and , gear and accessories for young beginners.
+We’ll take you through the essential things to know before buying them a , as well as the best books and , gear and accessories for young beginners.

 Directories of local teachers are often provided by shops, and university departments, as well as there being a whole host of online services with searchable listings.

 A will be able to give you advice on buying or hiring a good before the first , taking away much of the guesswork in choosing the right equipment and books.

 It’s important to get your child started with the right type of books: clear, simple and easy to make progress with.

 Some popular tutor books for are ‘ Basics’ by Andy Hampton, ‘Learn As You Play ‘ by Peter Wastall, and ‘A New Tune A Day’ by Ned Bennett.

 Hal Leonard has a fun series of books called ‘Easy Instrumental Playalongs’ which feature well-known pop, film and TV tunes.

 There are also more and more online sources of suitable for beginners at sites such as Musescore.com and Plus, and a wide range of YouTube tutorial videos featuring popular songs.